-deriving from industrial activities, such as decommissioned electrical-electronic equipment, iron and steel, disused fire extinguishers, bulky waste, mixed packaging, plastic, paper and cardboard, clothing, filtering materials, which are sent for recovery or deposited in special containers for disposal.
+deriving from office activities (e.g. cartridges, deriving from industrial activities, such as decommissioned electricalelectronic equipment, iron and steel, disused fire extinguishers, bulky waste, mixed packaging, plastic, paper and cardboard, clothing, filtering materials, which are sent for recovery or deposited in special containers for disposal.